henriqueassis2003/HenriquePolinomios/README.md

 <h1>Objectives</h1>

-The goals of ts libbrary is provide easy and good polynom management
+The goal of this library is to provide easy and efficient polynomial management.

 <h1>Limitations</h1>

-Issues can appear when:
+Issues may arise when:

-- Try to manage high degree polynom like 120 or higher (Especially in methods)
+- Trying to manage high-degree polynomials, such as 120 or higher (especially in methods)

-<h1>Requeriments</h1>
+<h1>Requirements</h1>

-to execute the library is needed:
+To execute the library, the following is needed:

-- A python compiler or Venv runninthon version 3.1.4 (or Newer)
+- A Python compiler or Venv running Python version 3.1.4 (or newer).

-- Install the matplotb library
+- Installation of the matplotlib library.

-  can be done in python terminal with:
+This can be done in the Python terminal with the following command:

 ```console
 pip install matplotlib